philip860/Ansible_AWX_Install_Collection/README.md

 If any issues occur during the build, first check to make sure your system has enough free storage available.

-The following commands can help to shed some light on possible installation issues with AWX & Kubernetes.
+The following commands can help to shed some light on possible installation issues with AWX & Kubernetes Use the command "kubectl get pods -n awx" to get the full names of the pods because they are subject to change.

 - Show all awx related pods running for kubernetes:
   ```